varabyte/kobweb/frontend/kobweb-silk-widgets/README.md

-Although Silk UI is considered a major benefit of the Kobweb package, it's quite possible that some users will want to use just the widgets -- for example, maybe they have their own existing Compose HTML project which can't be easily ported to Kobweb, but they still want to use our fancy color mode support or widgest like SimpleGrid.
+Although Silk UI is considered a major benefit of the Kobweb package, it's quite possible that some users will want to use just the widgets -- for example, maybe they have their own existing Compose HTML project which can't be easily ported to Kobweb, but they still want to use our fancy color mode support or widgets like SimpleGrid.

 When using this widget library on its own, you must initialize it yourself, since that's normally something the Kobweb plugin does for you.
 To do that: